peterwilletts24/SWC-leeds-NERC/Software_Engineering/Defensive.md

 An assertion checks that something is true at a particular point in the program.
-The next step is to check the overall behavior of a piece of code, i.e., to make sure that it produces the right output when it's given a particular input.
+The next step is to check the overall behaviour of a piece of code, i.e., to make sure that it produces the right output when it's given a particular input.
 For example,